-- 1. Request registrar to sub all official canscripts to transcripts@schools.utah.gov - 2.
-Email the SpEd-EE endersemant norm and other Professional Learning documentation to licensing@schools.utah.gov.
-Incluse your CACTUS ID on all documentation.
+- 1. Request registrar to sub at official canscripts to transcripts@schools.utah.gov - 2.
+Email the SpEd-EE endersement normand other Professional Learning documentation to licensing@schools.utah.gov.
+Include your CACTUS ID on all documentation.

 NOTE: Submit by July 1 for initial transcript review to join a SpEd-EE cohort.
 Resubmit new transcript and practicum hours (assurances and recommendation) by June 30 at the end of the second academic cohort year for final review.